top of page

 A conservation easement is a legal restriction, recorded in official County real estate records, where a land owner permanently gives up some of their rights to their land.
 This ensures that the land will remain in its natural state forever.
 With this conservation easement, you can be completely assured that your memorial tree at Remembrance Forest will never be built upon, harvested for timber, farmed, mined, or used for livestock grazing, among other restrictions.
 As part of official real estate records, the conservation easement stays with the land even if the property is sold to another owner.
 We will provide you the highest assurance of legal protection so you can feel comfortable with your purchase.

-We will plant a variety of Midwest native trees and shrubs in order to restore a diverse forest typical of the site location.
-This will include oaks, hickories, maples, dogwoods, flowering cherries and plums, and many other beneficial species.
-You can select from those options as part of your purchase or leave the species selection to us.
+We will plant a variety of native trees and shrubs in order to restore a diverse forest typical of the site location.
+This will include oaks, hickories, maples, dogwoods, cherries and plums, redbud, and many other beneficial species.
+Selecting a tree is a personal and meaningful decision.
+You can choose a specific tree species or allow our experts to select the best fit for the ecosystem.

 Unlike many similar services that plant bare root saplings that are only a few inches tall, we plant trees that are generally at least four feet tall with a more established root system, which gives them a better chance of survival.

-We understand why you might want to visit your tree, but this is unfortunately not feasible for liability reasons.
-Safe, reliable access for the public is not able to be guaranteed.
+We understand why you might want to visit your tree, but this is unfortunately not feasible for insurance liability reasons.
+We don’t publicly list the exact location of Remembrance Forest in order to protect the site, the private landowner, and the sensitive natural habitat we’re restoring.

 If your tree dies within five years of planting, it will be replaced.